Urado/CherryPlayList/FULL_DOCUMENTATION.md

 ### Components

 1. **demoPlayerStore** — orchestrates the audio element, exposes actions (`loadTrack`, `play`, `pause`, `seek`, `setVolume`, etc.), stores `position`, `duration`, `volume`, `status`, and `sourceWorkspaceId`.
-2. **DemoPlayer component** — rendered at the top of `AppHeader`; shows title, “Show in browser” button, play/pause toggle, timeline slider with live position, and volume slider. Компонент получает данные через `useDemoPlayerController` (можно подменить в тестах), проверяет путь перед вызовом “Показать в браузере” и очищает ресурсы стора при размонтировании.
+2. **DemoPlayer component** — rendered at the top of `AppHeader`; shows title, "Show in browser" button, play/pause toggle, timeline slider with live position, and volume slider.
+The component receives data through `useDemoPlayerController` (can be substituted in tests), validates the path before calling "Show in browser" and cleans up store resources on unmount.
 3. **Playlist/Collection buttons** — every track row owns a play button that calls `demoPlayerStore.loadTrack(track, workspaceId)` followed by `play()`.
 4. **FileBrowser bridge** — action in `uiStore` focuses the originating file path when the header button is pressed.